nestorbenavidez/venmo-api/README.md

    rails generate rspec:install

 4. Create scaffold User
-   nestor@ubuntu-nestor:~/Documents/venmo-api$ rails g scaffold User name email balance
+   rails g scaffold User name email balance:decimal

-5.
+5. Create model Transaction
+   rails g model Transaction description user_to:references user_from:references amount:decimal

+6. Adding friendship to Users
+   For this tasks I relied on the following gem 'has_friendship' ->  https://github.com/sungwoncho/has_friendship added it to Gemfile and using friends_with?, friend_request and accept_request